kraksy/RatanBox/vault/ideas.md

 ## main character

 - name: Hunter
-- gender or age: blank
+- gender or age: blank  / / I dont think I want to include such stuff in the game